Sonali958/RISC-V-FPGA-IP-Development-Internship/IP_PWM/Docs/IP_User_Guide.md

 Current implementation limitations include:

 - Single PWM output channel
-- No interrupt generation
+- No interrupt support
-- No prescaler support
+- No prescaler
 - No dead-time insertion
 - Frequency depends on the system clock
 - No complementary PWM outputs
 - Fixed 32-bit register interface

-These limitations were intentionally kept to maintain a simple and educational implementation.
+These design choices intentionally keep the peripheral compact and easy to understand.

 ---